-Genetic samples (catches and biopsies) of fin whales obtained by JARPA and JARPAII were analyzed with two genetic markers, mtDNA control region sequencing and microsatellite DNA, to investigate stock structure of this species in the Antarctic feeding grounds.
+This paper is a revised version of SC/F14/J32, which respond to some recommendations from the JARPAII review Workshop.
+Genetic samples (catches and biopsies) of fin whales obtained by JARPA and JARPAII were analyzed with two genetic markers, mtDNA control region sequencing (479bp-segment) and microsatellite DNA (16 loci), to investigate stock structure of this species in the Antarctic feeding grounds.
 Genetic samples were available from Areas IIIE (n=6), IV (n=23), V (n=24) and VIW (n=2).
 No statistical significant difference in mtDNA haplotype frequencies was found between Areas IIIE+IV and Areas V+VIW.
-However, because the haplotype distributions were quite different among the areas, statistical comparison was made by re-grouping the haplotypes into two categories: those specific to each of the areas and those shared by more than one area.
-Results of the heterogeneity test showed statistically significant differences in allele frequencies of 16 loci among whales from Areas IV and V, but not IIIE and IV, as well as IIIE and V, most likely due to the small sample size of Area IIIE.
-Results of the genetic analyses therefore suggested the possibility of genetic structuring of fin whales in the JARPAII research area, which should be further explored with the analyses of a large number of samples in the future.
+Large number of singletons and small sample sizes could have decreased the power of the mtDNA statistical analysis.
+The microsatellite analysis showed a statistically significant differences between Areas IV and V. Results of the genetic analyses therefore suggested the possibility of genetic structuring of fin whales in the JARPAII research area, which should be further explored with the analyses of a large number of samples in the future.